Brace yourselves: Blanche Ravalec as Jaws's pig-tailed lover, Dolly

 Then comes Drax's city in space and the laser shootout between his men and the United States Space Force.

-If the wide lapels, flares, huge collars, and Carry On comedy isn't enough to remind you that this is the late 70s, along comes Shirley with her fourth Bond song — a discoed-up version of the beautiful title track with lyrical poetry by Hal David.
+If the wide lapels, flares, huge collars, and Carry On comedy isn't enough to remind you this is the late 70s, along comes Shirley with her fourth Bond song — a discoed-up version of the beautiful title track with lyrical poetry by Hal David.

 I guess this entry to the Bond canon sets out to be nothing but an unpretentious, enjoyable romp that would showcase the diversity of the series.